 Shopping in Enna

-The girls from My Destination Sicily only say three words: Sicilia Fashion Village!
+The girls from My Guide Sicily only say three words: Sicilia Fashion Village!

 Nearly all brands in one place - a cute litlle village that features also some cafes and snack bars.